arangodb/docs/3.8/programs-arangod-general.md

 ## Default Language

-`--default-language default-language`
+`--default-language language-name`

 The default language is used for sorting and comparing strings.
 The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
-Valid languages are "de", "en", "en_US" or "en_UK".
+For example, "de", "en", "en_US" or "en_UK".

 The default default-language is set to be the system locale on that platform.